MrJul/ReSharper.EnhancedTooltip/README.md

 Limitations
 -----------
-- Currently only works with ReSharper 8.1 EAP.
 - Currently only works in C# files.
 The standard tooltip and parameter information popup are used in other file types.
 - The parameter information popup isn't highlighted for calls using named parameters.